mvsaha/blahb/docs/1_intro.md

 ---
 ### `.copy()`
-Make a deep copy of an IndexSet.
+Make a deep copy of an `IndexSet`.
 All locations an associated data will be copied.